 We encourage all students to explore and share their enthusiasm for science and we support a wide range of extra-curricular activities.
 These include student groups, the Learning Assistant program, research activities, and public outreach.
 The Sommers-Bausch Observatory and Fiske Planetarium offer opportunities for undergraduate students to become involved.

 We offer you the ability to graduate with honors.
 This requires you maintain a minimum GPA and that you write and defend an honors thesis.
-More information can be obtained from the APS department office and/or the Honors Council Representative (Erica Ellingson).
-More general information about the honors thesis is on CU-Boulder's Honors Program page.
+See the APS Honors Program webpage for more details and more general information about the honors thesis can be found on the CU-Boulder's Honors Program page.

 Declaration of a minor in Astrophysical and Planetary Sciences is open to any student enrolled at CU-Boulder.
-Coursework applied to the minor may be applied to another major or towards core curriculum requirements.
-Minimum requirements for a minor include:
+Coursework applied to the minor may be applied to another major or towards General Education requirements.
+Astronomy Minor requirements can be found here.

 For further information concerning undergraduate studies, contact: